 Beyond my team, I also help with interviewing and mentoring, weekly.
 I do peer code review for other teams to help the QA organization grow.

-The FINRA.org redesign launch in March.
+The FINRA.org redesign in March 2014.
 That was one of the major projects for the team.
 It was a big step because we went to the cloud for the first time with AWS.

 QA got involved right from the start of the project resulting in a smooth release without any major hiccups.